25% off Echo Dot (4th Gen)

 Below you will find some of the most popular smart speakers currently on the market.
 Click on the product names to read our expert reviews.

 Despite what the name may suggest, smart speakers can do a whole lot more than simply play music.
 Thanks to the impressive voice-recognition software powering Google Assistant, Amazon Alexa and Apple's Siri, smart speakers that run on these virtual assistants can perform a wide array of tasks including, but not limited to, the following:

 What makes smart speakers so compelling, though, is the fact that their capabilities aren't limited to those they come with out of the box.
 Google Assistant, Alexa and Siri are constantly developing new skills, allowing them to access a broader range of online stores and services, to deliver more accurate and more detailed answers to your questions and to connect with a wider variety of smart devices.

 The decentralised nature of these skills also means they're less bound by hardware than a lot of modern devices.
 The smaller, cheaper Echo Dot, for example, can do everything the bigger Echo can – the only concession is the Echo Dot's less-powerful speaker.
-From a functionality standpoint, you won't have to worry about upgrading to a newer model once a year just to maintain compatibility with Domino's ordering system.
+From a functionality standpoint, this means you don't have to worry about upgrading to a newer model to get the latest software features.

 As the first of the big three to reach Aussie shores, Google Assistant has a strong foothold in the Australian smart speaker market.
 Since its launch, it has steadily expanded its repertoire with features like hands-free calling, audiobook support and the ability to act as an intercom when you own two or more Google Assistant devices.